Czyryca/HVZ-Text-Alerts/README.md

 monitor.py is the main script to be run during weeklongs.
 It holds the main logic of the program.
 Currently, messages have no delay by default because the server has a 1 hour delay.

 config.json must be edited to include your bot id from dev.groupme.com/bots before the script can run.
 It contains timing preferences as well.
-The game id can be chaned to test on old games EX: LG0000f .
+The game id can be changed to test on old games EX: LG0000f .

 library.py defines functions used to manipulate data -- it contains no program logic and is separated for testing purposes. test.py contains unit tests for the functions defined in the library.